Khloe Kardashian Serves Serious Attitude In Latest Instagram Photo & Fans Think It’s Aimed At Tristan

 Khloe Kardashian got sassy on social media this week, and her fans loved it.

-On Tuesday, Khloe Kardashian took to her Instagram account to share a photo of herself serving a serious look complete with side eye.
+On Tuesday, Khloe Kardashian took to her Instagram account to share a photo of herself serving a serious look complete with side-eye.

 In the photo, the Keeping Up with the Kardashians star is seen rocking a low-cut, black dress, which flaunted her ample cleavage.
 Khloe had her long, blonde hair parted down the middle and styled in loose curls that fell down her back and over her shoulder.

 She also sported a full face of makeup for the snap, which included darkened eyebrows, thick lashes, and a bronzed glow.
 Kardashian added pink blush on her cheeks, a shimmering highlighter, pink eye shadow, and a pink color on her plump lips to complete the glam look.

-Khloe also added some dangling earrings to accessorize the look and seemed to be in a mood in the snap.
+Khloe also wore some dangling earrings to accessorize the look and seemed to be in a mood in the snap.

-In the caption of the photo, Kardashian joked that it was the face she made when she knew someone was lying to her, but that she still wanted to look cute.
+In the caption of the photo, Kardashian joked that it was the face she made when she knew someone was lying to her but that she still wanted to look cute.

 Of course, Khloe’s fans immediately began to write comments about Kardashian’s cheating baby daddy, Tristan Thompson.